 Dec.
 23rd there was a lone goose sighted with a group of 7 that left to the north.
 Not sure if this was OG but it might have been.
 Dec.
 27 a lone goose arrived at 7AM and was joined by a few other flocks during the day.
 He left with a group of 6 at 5PM heading towards Spruce Run Rec.
 Area.
 He hung close to this group but they kept driving him away if he got too close so he mostly stayed with a group of 3 mallards also present that day.
 Since then I’ve seen him (assuming it’s a him as the family groups’ male drive him away if he gets too close) about once a month, always alone.

-Orphan Goose has been renamed Lone Goose…have seen him quite a few times, the latest on Dec.
+Orphan Goose has been renamed Lone Goose…have seen him quite a few times, the last on Dec.
 7 2019.
 Over the summer he was in a big fight with another male and ended up on the outskirts of the goose community even after that group had moved on.
 He left several weeks later.

 It’s been a busy time for farm and wildlife activities over the last month.
 The weather has been quite capricious as well.
 I knew there would be payback for the lovely warm February this year!